Electron-x/BmpHeaderViewer/README.md

 Multiple-version format bitmaps and OS/2 2.0-style DIBs with a truncated header, as described in the Presentation Manager Programming Reference, are not supported.

 The tool displays the header and tag table of an embedded color profile.
-Tag data is only displayed if it can be displayed in a single line.
+Simple tag data is shown if it can be displayed in a single line.
 However, the profile can be exported for further examination, e.g. with the [ICC Profile Inspector](https://www.color.org/profileinspector.xalter) or using [wxProfileDump](https://www.color.org/profdump.xalter).

-Standard DIBs and DIBs with DIB format extensions are displayed directly using Windows GDI.
+Standard DIBs and DIBs with DIB format extensions are rendered directly using Windows GDI.
 No format conversion takes place.
 For custom formats, the DrawDib API from Video for Windows is used.
 No other codec-based frameworks such as Windows Imaging Component are used.

 Image color management is performed on-the-fly using [Device Context-based ICM](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-seticmmode) (ICM 1.0).
 As ICM outside DC (ICM 2.0) is not supported, DIBs with transparent pixels are displayed without color matching.
 For the same reason, DIBs with linked ICC profiles are not supported.
 In the Color Management dialog box, profile selection, intent selection and proofing are not supported.